timdeschryver/timdeschryver.dev/content/blog/the-simplicity-of-net-endpoints/index.md

 ```

 To give you the full picture, the associate handler of the `BlockCustomerCommand` request looks like this.
-It's simply a copy-paste of the route's code to the `Handle` method of a request handler.
+It's simply a copy-paste of the route's code to the `Handle` method of the request handler.

 ```cs:Commands/BlockCustomerCommandHandler.cs
 public class BlockCustomerCommandHandler : IRequestHandler<BlockCustomerCommand>